reactplay/react-play/src/plays/star-rating/Readme.md

 # Star rating

-A star rating component is commonly used to give feedback and reviews on e-commerce websites
+A star rating component is commonly used to give feedback and reviews on e-commerce websites or app stores.

 ## Play Demographic